 PENCILS Good choral practice dictates that you have a pencil handy for every rehearsal.

 CHEWING GUM Your trachea (or windpipe) opens when singing.
 Likewise, your teeth are separated, tongue moving, jaw hanging.
 Trying to balance gum at the same time is dangerous.
 The gum can easily pop down your trachea instead of your esophagus, thus choking you!
 For that reason, gum is NEVER allowed in the choral room or any rehearsal area.
-Gum will deduct 5 points from your daily grade.
+Gum will deduct one point from your daily grade.

 PAYMENTS The teacher regularly collects money as needed at the beginning of the class period immediately after announcements.
 Two simple rules will expedite this process and ensure that you are properly credited.